baltimore-sun-data/2018-voter-registration/readme.md

 The Baltimore Sun conducted an analysis of Maryland voter registration statistics from the state's Board of Elections.

-The analysis provided information for the October 15, 2018 Baltimore Sun story titled ["Maryland nears record high voter registration — and independents make up the fastest-growing group"](http://www.baltimoresun.com/news/maryland/politics/bs-md-2018-voter-registration-20181011-story.html).
+The analysis provided information for the October 15, 2018 Baltimore Sun story titled ["Maryland nears record high voter registration — and independents make up the fastest-growing group"](http://www.baltimoresun.com/news/maryland/politics/bs-md-2018-voter-registration-20181011-story.html) (print headline: "Parties losing Md. voters").

 The Sun's findings and analysis are available in the "analysis" notebook in this repository, [`02_analysis.ipynb`](https://github.com/baltimore-sun-data/2018-voter-registration/blob/master/02_analysis.ipynb) (note: viewable on desktop).